shawn-sandy/react-vite/README.md

 ### Quick start

-Browse to your install and run `npm start` to start the dev server and open it in the browser.
+- Browse to your install and run `npm start` to start the dev server and open it in the browser.
 Use this if you are building a React application for publishing to the web
 - Browse `/src` directory to view and edit the source code.
-- Changes you make to this file should can be viewed in the browser.abs
+- Changes you make to this file should can be viewed in the browser.
 - Open the terminal and run `npm test` to test your application.

 ### NPM script commands

-- Run `npm start` to start the application and open it in the default brwser.
+- Run `npm start` to start the application and open it in the default browser.
 - Run `npm run build` to build the application for production
 - Run `npm run build:package` to package for `npm` use
 - Run `npm test` to test your application in `--watch` mode.